CMLPlatform/pycirk/README.rst

 6. Credits
 ==========

-Thanks to dr. Joao Dias Rodriguez, dr. Arjan de Koning and dr. Arnold Tukker for the supervision, MSc.Glenn Auguilar Hernandez and MSc.
-Bertram de Boer for testing and moral support.
+Thanks to dr. Arnold Tukker, dr. Joao Dias Rodriguez for the supervision dr. Arjan de Koning for knowledge support in exiobase MSc.
+Glenn Auguilar Hernandez for testing

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.